leiyakenney/koroibos/README.md

 ```

 ### Endpoint 5: GET api/v1/events
-Returns all events at 2016 Olympics by sport
+Returns all events at 2016 Olympics by sport.

 [See it in production!](https://koroibos-lk.herokuapp.com/api/v1/events)
 ```
   GET /api/v1/events